Voter Registration

 Definition

-When applied to voter registration, the term residence generally means the principal or primary home or place in which a person lives.
-A residence is a permanent building or part of a building and may include a house, apartment, condominium, room in a house, mobile home, or building.
+For voter registration, the term residence means the main home or place in which a person lives.
+This can be a house, apartment, condo, room in a house, mobile home, or building.

 Address

 On voter registration forms, your residential address means the address that verifies you are a resident of El Paso County.
-Your mailing address is the address where you want to receive your mail ballot for the upcoming election.
+Your mailing address is the address where you want to receive your mail ballot for an election.

 Not Permanent

-An elector who has no fixed permanent address may use any address that he or she considers a “home base” where the elector regularly returns to and has the intent to remain.
+A voter who has no fixed permanent address may use any address that they uses as “home base”.
+This should be where the voter often returns and has the intent to remain.
 You must provide a legal residence or “home base” to register to vote.
 Once that residence is established, it exists until a new residence is established.
 But you may not have more than one legal residence.

 College Students

-If you are an El Paso County resident, but are a student at a university or college outside of El Paso County, please be sure to update your mailing address as soon as possible to reflect the best address for you to receive your mail ballot.
-Learn about voting options for students attending school out-of-state.
+If you are a student at a college, update your mailing address as soon as possible to receive your mail ballot.
+Learn about voting options for students in school out of state.

 VIOLATIONS

-It is unlawful for any person to procure a false voter registration.
-A violation could result in a fine of up to $5,000, or imprisonment in the county jail for up to 18 months, or both.
+It is illegal for any person to procure a false voter registration.
+A violation could result in a fine of up to $5,000, up to 18 months in the county jail, or both.

-Any person who votes in an election knowing that they are not entitled to vote commits a class 5 felony.
+Any person who votes in an election knowing that they are ineligible to vote commits a class 5 felony.

 How to Register to Vote

-It is important that registered voters keep their records up to date with their current information.
-All active registered voters automatically are sent a ballot in each election.
-The voter may not receive their ballot if their voter record has Inaccurate or out-of-date personal information.
+Voters must keep their records up to date with their current information.
+All active registered voters are sent a ballot in each election.
+The voter may not receive their ballot if their voter record has inaccurate or old information.

 Here are the three ways you can register to vote and update your voter record: